 I code, design, and scale products to solve major problems, create serendipity, and open new possibilities.
 This page is a portfolio of my past work and a summery of some insights I've learned along the way.

-While advertising is the currently dominant revenue model for consumer social networks in the US, my work revolves around the intent graph, which I believe will leapfrog Ads as a model far better for users and far less corosive for platforms.
-I've architected and build several online communities that enable users to share their intent privately with rich context into a list of needs they are passively searching for or working towards over time.
-Both their trusted networks and our AI concierge can then increase the serendipity and odds of our user finding or funding the right solution, peer, or resource.
-Our NLP created service, product, and resource graphs are then expanded with the best options over time and evolve based on user feedback, peer choices, public data, and any new products introduced.
-Unlike advertising based consumer products, we focus on our user's needs as they relate to all options available on the market, not just those advertised at the moment.
-We then enable retailers, service providers, and vendors to compete to fulfill the orders for a share of sale.
+While advertising is the currently dominant revenue model for consumer social networks in the US, my work revolves around the intent graph, which I believe will leapfrog Ads as a model far better for users and far less corrosive for platforms.
+To prove that thesis, I've architected, built, and launched several online communities that enable users to share their intent privately with rich context into a list of needs they are passively searching for or working towards over time.
+We then try to surface all best options and providers available on the market, not just those advertising at the moment.
+Those retailers, service providers, and vendors then compete to fulfill the needs for a share of sale.
+Users get to save money, and retailers/manufacturers don't eat up their margins on the huge "advertising tax" speculating on keywords and discriminating on customers.
+They just get sales if they have the best offer.
 As a result over 30% of item visits from DreamList result in a purchase, and only 2% of items on average have been returned to retailers after purchase (considering 10-30% of US retail is usually returned).
+People buy what they really want on DreamList.
 More importantly, on top of tangible results, the act of giving: whether it's time, money, gifts, attention, knowledge, or even a hug to one-another, is a glue that holds relationships together.
-So our users help eachother fulfill dreams together, surface better solutions for others, and see their own goals move closer to reality while they sleep.
+So our users help each-other fulfill dreams together, surface better solutions for others, and see their own goals move closer to reality while they sleep.
 Here are the online properties I've created or grown over time:

 DreamList helps families build and support their village, even if loved ones live far apart.
 It is a platform for collaborative lists that works like a shared brain for families and teams.
 Needs, wishes, future plans, trips, external registries, purchases, memories, voice recordings, or large pursuits open for partial contributions by loved ones are all ways you can collaborate on with full control of your privacy and no advertising or indexing on search engines.
 DreamList was designed to be a trusted spam-free partner for families but it has grown to be used by office buyers, charities, and disaster recovery teams doing directed giving for families since hurricane Harvey.